 One more goal would have landed £200 or so profit.

 As you can see above, I had also backed 5 more selections.
-This were from Daily Best Bets; a list of value bets produced for members of our Trade Your Bets site.
+This were from Value Trades (formerly Daily Best Bets) a list produced for members of our Trade Your Bets site.

 Reading v Blackburn Rovers was the main one I liked the look of and a good profit there at an excellent price.
 Why 4th v 22nd was 2.30, I'll never know - huge value!